 The average depletion rate for a fully-charged power bank

 The fact of the matter is that any battery will lose its charge after a while even if not in use.
 This is called the self-depletion rate.
 How long it takes for this to happen depends mostly on the type of battery, its built quality, its age, and the environment it’s being stored in.
 This holds true for power banks as well, which are nothing else than fancy batteries.

-Power banks are effected by their treatment and the environment they’re exposed to.
+Power banks are affected by their treatment and the environment they’re exposed to.
 Storing your device in a car where the temperature constantly changes can affect its charge, while also damaging the device’s lifespan in general.
 In order to make the most of your portable charger, you should safely store it in a ventilated area with a temperature of around 20°C (68°F).

 Avoid keeping the device in a humid area.
 Moisture can seep into the batteries, causing rust, and damaging the battery’s condition.